nakane1chome/SystemC/tlm/examples/tlm/README.txt

       directory containing the systemc library.
    On Windows, the SYSTEMC and TLM environments variables should be used.

-   The multi_sockets test is dependent on the boost library, you will need to have an environment variable 'BOOST_HOME' set to build the test

-   To run the tests with SystemC-2.1v1, boost and gcc-3.4.4 you need to change the Makefile.config in build-unix/ to unset the FLAG_WERROR You also need to unset this flag when using gcc-4.1.2 and above
+   To run the tests with SystemC-2.1v1 and gcc-3.4.4 you need to change the Makefile.config in build-unix/ to unset the FLAG_WERROR You also need to unset this flag when using gcc-4.1.2 and above

+To run the Visual C++ solutions (.sln) or project (.vcproj) files, you must edit the Property sheet as follows:

+1 Select Property Manager from the View menu
+2 Under projectName > Debug | Win32 select systemc
+3 Select Properties from the View menu
+4 Select User Macros under Common Properties
+5 Update the SYSTEMC and TLM entries and apply

 The examples: